-The following graph presents a historical look at the property tax a homeowner pays based on the "average value" of a residence.
+The following graph presents an historical look at the property tax a homeowner pays based on the "average value" of a residence.
+Actual school mill levy and taxes are determined in December 2016 based on final assessed values.

-CHERRY CREEK SCHOOL DISTRICT BUDGET FOR FY2014-15
+CHERRY CREEK SCHOOL DISTRICT BUDGET FOR FY2016-17

-BUDGETED EXPENDITURES AND TRANSFERS \$668,251,443
+BUDGETED EXPENDITURES AND TRANSFERS \$673,914,288

-The Cherry Creek School District budget reflects the costs to educate a projected 54,373 students around the District.
-The funds of the District are classified as Operating, Special Revenue, Capital Improvement and Debt Service.
+The Cherry Creek School District budget reflects the costs to educate a projected 53,950 students in 61 schools and 9 programs.
+The funds of the District are classified as Operating, Special Revenue, Capital Improvement, and Debt Service.
 The following describes each fund: